kcskier/k3s-cluster-demo/01-demo-basics/01-demo-basics.md

 ### Cleanup the Pod

-1. Stop and delete the Nginx pod
+1. Stop and delete the Nginx Pod
 ```bash
 sudo kubectl delete pod nginx
 ```